About the Client

 Stage 2: Dependency Resolution & Transformation

 Based on the information gathered during discovery phase, CloudHedge professional services team was able to recommend the customer hotspots in the application configuration, which are required to be modified.
 These modifications prepare the application to run natively in a containerized environment.
 Apart from these hotspots and static configuration, the application dependencies like volume mounts, external services like LDAP JMS had to be evaluated to ensure that they would continue to be accessible from within the target environment.
+Using the Transform tool, the application was modernized and was ready to be deployed on AWS.

 Stage 3: Seamless Deployment to AWS